 Ride End: Sunday, Sept 22 at 0900

 Registration: closes Thursday night, Sept 19

 The Rose Garden Inn is a great place to stay.
 The rooms are large enough that you won’t have to climb over your bike, and beds very comfortable in this older hotel.
 Motel 6 South is next door, as is Margie’s Diner.
 Motel 6 North is across the street.
-There are many pricier alternatives.
+Hampton Inn and a Marriott Courtyard are nearby.